Disclaimer: This post contains affiliate links. If you purchase through one of these links I may make a commission.

 This flip-flop in temperatures makes it exceptionally hard to dress for hikes.
 Too heavy of an outfit will have you drenched in sweat, and not enough layers will leave you shivering.

-Don’t stress the fickle Teton temperatures — here’s what to wear for your fall hikes:
+Don’t stress the fickle Teton temperatures — here’s what to wear for your fall hikes.
+These picks are for women but the same goes for men (you’ll want a set of the same items)!

 1. A Light Jacket